supertokens/blog/content/benefits-of-multi-factor-authentication/index.md

 ---
 title: The Multifaceted Benefits of Multi-Factor Authentication
-date: "2023-11-14"
+date: "2024-01-10"
-description: "Traditional login mechanisms are plagued by security vulnerabilities "
+description: "Traditional login mechanisms are plagued by security vulnerabilities and are susceptible to attacks.
+Multi-factor authentication bolsters security and mitigates a number of these vulnerabilities and has now become an industry standard."
-cover: "TODO.png"
+cover: "benifits-of-multi-factor-authentication.png"
 category: "programming"
-author: ""
+author: "Michiel Mulders"
 ---

 In 2022, over [80% of data breaches](https://www.verizon.com/business/en-gb/resources/2022-data-breach-investigations-report-dbir.pdf) were attributed to compromised passwords.